Riemann Hypothesis and Random Walks: the Zeta case: -point correlation function of the Riemann zeros

 \begin{theorem} ({\bf Fran\c ca-LeClair}) If there is a unique solution to the equation \eqref{transeq} for every positive integer $n$, then the Riemann Hypothesis is true, and furthermore, all zeros are simple. \end{theorem}

 \begin{remark} Details of the proof are in \cite{Trans}.
 The main idea is that if there is a unique solution, then the zeros are enumerated by the integer $n$ and can be counted along the critical line, and the resulting counting formula coincides with a well known result due to Backlund for the number of zeros in the {\it entire} critical strip.
 The zeros are simple because the zeros of the cosine are simple.
 The above theorem is another approach towards proving the Riemann Hypothesis, however it is not entirely independent of the above approach based on the Euler product formula, in particular Theorem \ref{RH}.
-In \cite{Trans}, we were unable to prove there is a unique solution because we did not have sufficient control over the relevant properties of the function $\Shat (t)$.
-The previous section helps close this gap in our understanding of $\Shat (t)$ by showing that $\Shat (t)$ is indeed well defined at the zeros and consequently there should be a unique solution to \eqref{transeq} for all $n$. \end{remark}
+In \cite{Trans}, we were unable to prove there is a unique solution because we did not have sufficient control over the relevant properties of the argument of $\zeta$ on the critical line. \end{remark}

 If the $\arg \zeta$ term is ignored, then there is indeed a unique solution for all $n$ since $\vartheta (t)$ is a monotonically increasing function of $t$.
 Using its asymptotic expansion for large $t$, equation \eqref{RSseries} below, and dropping the $O(1/t)$ term, then the solution is \beq \tilde{t}_n = \frac{2 \pi ( n - \tfrac{11}{8} )}{W \( (n-\tfrac{11}{8})/e \) } \eeq where $W$ is the Lambert $W$-function.
 The only way there would fail to be a solution is if $\Shat (t)$ is not well defined for all $t$.
-However, as discussed above, this would appear to contradict the analysis of the last section, in particular Proposal \ref{Soft}.
+We point out that the Lambert function was used in connection with the Riemann zeros in \cite{Riguidel}, however the meaning does not seem to be the same as in this article.